Jesterwocky/qwizDOM/README.md

 * If passed a string, appends the string to the innerHTML of each element in the collection.

 ### `.attr(attributeName, value)`
-If given only a attribute name, returns the value of that attribute for the first element in the collection.
+If given only an attribute name, returns the value of that attribute for the first element in the collection.

 If given both a attribute name and a value, sets the attribute to that value for the first element in the collection.